Should You Copy Success Stories?Reading Time: 3 minutes

 Or, let’s say you are selling high quality furniture.
 This is an example of an industry where most customers will only buy from you once.
 Either they’re happy with their new bed and will use it for years, or they are not happy with it and will not buy from you again.
 Thus, such a business does not depend on customer retention as much as Facebook does, and will rather focus on customer attraction.

 New is an elaborate old

 To sum up, most businesses that are trying to innovate for the sake of innovation fail.
 Whereas, businesses that take an old design and come up with an idea on how to improve it – succeed.
-If you’re having difficulties developing a strategy for your business, go read some success stories.
-Draw inspiration from them, think about how you can use their experience for your case.
-Then grab your Roadmap Planner and start treading a path to your personal success story!
+If you’re having difficulties developing a strategy for your business, you can establish your own product backing up by some of the best providers in the industry (like KeepSolid VPN Unlimited White Label).
+Or you can read some success stories and draw inspiration from them.
+Just think about how you can use their experience for your case.
+Finally, grab your Roadmap Planner and start treading a path to your personal success story!